-- We recommend Gallery Hostel Tbilisi for mid-range travelers – Book Gallery Hostel Tbilisi now!
+- I recommend Gallery Hostel Tbilisi for mid-range travelers – Book Gallery Hostel Tbilisi now!

-- We recommend Hotel Verona for both budget and mid-range travelers – Book Hotel Verona now!
+- I recommend Hotel Verona for both budget and mid-range travelers – Book Hotel Verona now!

-- We highly recommend Sun Guesthouse for both budget and mid-range travelers – Book Sun Guesthouse now!
+- I highly recommend Sun Guesthouse for both budget and mid-range travelers – Book Sun Guesthouse now!

 Mestia’s accommodation prices are a bit higher than in other parts of the country.
 Expect to pay more if you want to go skiing or go on a guided walk.
 Most accommodation includes food.

-- We stayed at Villa Gabliani, which is okay for budget travelers – Book Villa Gabliani now!
+- I stayed at Villa Gabliani, which is okay for budget travelers – Book Villa Gabliani now!

-- We recommend Svan House for mid-range travelers – Book Svan House now!
+- I recommend Svan House for mid-range travelers – Book Svan House now!

-Zugdidi doesn’t have much to do, but staying in Bagrationi Guesthouse is reason alone to visit.
-If you stay here, food is included, your host can give you a ride to the train station.
+Zugdidi doesn’t have much to do, but staying in Bagrationi Guesthouse is a reason alone to visit.
+If you stay here, food is included and your host can give you a ride to the train station.

-- We highly recommend Bagrationi Guesthouse for its homestay experience – Book Bagrationi Guesthouse now!
+- I highly recommend Bagrationi Guesthouse for its homestay experience – Book Bagrationi Guesthouse now!

 There are plenty of hikes in and around Kazbegi.
 Most of these are straightforward and can be done independently.
 But expect to pay more if you go on a guided tour.
 Most restaurants cater to mid-range budgets, but hostels and guest houses usually allow you to use their kitchen.

-- We recommend The White House for budget travelers – Book The White House now!
+- I recommend The White House for budget travelers – Book The White House now!

-- We recommend Uptown Boutique Kazbegi for mid-range travelers – Book Uptown Boutique Kazbegi now!
+- I recommend Uptown Boutique Kazbegi for mid-range travelers – Book Uptown Boutique Kazbegi now!

 Walking around Telavi is free and half the fun of visiting.
 The other half involves wine.
 Prices increase in high-season.
 Many guesthouses include food.

-- We recommend Guesthouse Medea for budget travelers – Book Guesthouse Medea now!
+- I recommend Guesthouse Medea for budget travelers – Book Guesthouse Medea now!

-- We recommend Neli & Zaal Guesthouse for mid-range travelers – Book Neli & Zaal Guesthouse now!
+- I recommend Neli & Zaal Guesthouse for mid-range travelers – Book Neli & Zaal Guesthouse now!

 Most sights in Signagi are free to visit, and there are several cheap eateries around town.
 Most homestays and guesthouses can arrange homecooked food for a decent price.

-- We recommend Abramichi Guesthouse for budget travelers – Book Abramichi Guesthouse now!
+- I recommend Abramichi Guesthouse for budget travelers – Book Abramichi Guesthouse now!

-- We recommend Guesthouse Honeymoon for mid-range travelers – Book Guesthouse Honeymoon now!
+- I recommend Guesthouse Honeymoon for mid-range travelers – Book Guesthouse Honeymoon now!

 The city itself is nothing special, but the surrounding sights are definitely worth the visit.
+This is the base for visiting Vardzia and Sapara Monastries.
 You’ll have to bargain hard in high-season to get a good price for a taxi to get around.

-- We recommend Mirage hotel for both budget and mid-range travelers – Book Mirage hotel now!
+- I recommend Mirage hotel for both budget and mid-range travelers – Book Mirage hotel now!

 - Eat pastries/fast food for dinner as well.
-We typically went out to (cheap) restaurants for dinner.
+I typically went out to (cheap) restaurants for dinner.
 Gotta have something that isn’t breaded every once in a while…

 - Go camping.
 Weather permitting, Georgia offers ample opportunity for camping.

 - Don’t drink so much coffee.
-We’re kind of addicted to caffeine.
+I’m kind of addicted to caffeine.

 - Cooking your own meals in hostels in the smaller towns, where there are fewer food options.

 - Completely sacrifice your need for quality.
-Sometimes, there was a marginally cheaper option for sleeping, with terrible reviews.
-In those cases, we chose the slightly more expensive (but still cheap) option that had good reviews.
-It was worth it!
-We had a lot of great times with people/families running guesthouses.
+Sometimes, there ware a marginally cheaper option for sleeping, with terrible reviews.